mucsci-students/2024fa-420-dude-/README.md

 user and execute the command the user enacted.

 Iterator:
-    We use the iterator design pattern to iterate through all of project data whenever we need to update the scene for the GUI, such as on undo/redo.
-Whenever the user undoes or redoes an action, the program has to iterate through the new project data to update the scene as necessary.
+    We use the iterator design pattern to iterate through all of relationship data whenever we need to print out the relationships for the CLI.
+We created an iterator object that has a next function and something that allows you to access the data that it is currently pointing at.
+Doing so allows us to abstract the access and iteration through the data.

 Chain of Responsibility:
     We use the chain of responsibility design pattern for essentially every function